Minjee Lee: 2022

 She won her seventh LPGA Tour event, the Cognizant Founders Cup, on 15 May 2022, beating Lexi Thompson by two strokes, 269 (19-under-par) to Thompson's 271.
 Her final round of 70 was the only one she did not have in the 60s.
 The start of the final round was delayed by an hour because of fog.
 She was ranked fifth in the world before her win, just behind fourth-ranked Atthaya Thitikul who finished the final round with a 63, good for a tie for eighth place at 13-under-par.

 Her eighth LPGA Tour win, the U.S. Women's Open on 5 June 2022, earned her the largest payday to date in women's golf history, $1.8 million of the $10 million total purse.
 Lee won by four strokes over Mina Harigae, who received $1,080,000.
 This was the first occasion in a women's golf tournament where there were two prizes in excess of $1 million.
 Lee set a new record of 271, and led Harigae by three strokes after 54 holes.

 On 15 November, she won the season-long Aon Risk Reward Challenge and $1,000,000 for the 2022 LPGA Tour season.
 This challenge selects one hole in every participating event and designates it as the Aon Risk Reward hole for that week.
 The challenge rewards the player who has the best two scores from every participating event that a player competes in throughout the season, measured by the lowest average score to par on these holes.

+2025

+In June, Lee secured her third victory in a major after claiming the title at the Women's PGA Championship.
+The following month, she recorded a third-placed finish at the Evian Championship, one stroke behind a two-way playoff for the title.
+In August, Lee became the first person to win the Rolex Annika Major Award on two occasions.
+In October, Lee helped Australia win the International Crown for the first time.